WordPress/openverse/documentation/reference/ci_cd/flow.md

 ## Documentation

 After all the [proof-of-functionality](./proof_of_functionality.md) tests have concluded, we can initiate the stage of building the new documentation.
-THe documentation is published to the [docs site](https://docs.openvere.org) side-by-side with the [publishing of the Docker images](#docker-publishing).
+The documentation is published to the [docs site](https://docs.openvere.org) side-by-side with the [publishing of the Docker images](#docker-publishing).